 Contributions to the fund are made by individual IAH members and National Chapters of IAH or by transfer from the general accounts of IAH.
-On 31 December 2012 the balance of the fund was £50,364 (2011: £57,374).
-The priorities for the use of the Fund in supporting the charitable objectives of the Association have been reviewed by the Council which led to decisions, following extensive consultation, that the working priorities for the Fund should be:
+On 31 December 2013 the balance of the fund was £44,030 (2012: £501,364).
+The priorities for the use of the Fund in supporting the charitable objectives of the Association have been reviewed by the Council which led to decisions, following extensive consultation that the working priorities for the Fund should be:

-- primary focus on the UN Millennium Development Goals and thus on Africa; - partnership and professional advice to UN and aid agencies; - development of in-country and in-region support for groundwater professionals supported by IAH membership; - reliable and accessible data sources to assist in development projects.
+- primary focus on the UN Millennium Development Goals and thus on Africa; - partnership and professional advice to UN and aid agencies; development of in-country and in-region support for groundwater professionals supported by - IAH membership; - reliable and accessible data sources to assist in development projects.

-During the year the Fund, in conjunction with resources directly donated by National Chapters, has continued to promote the development of new National Chapters in a number of African countries.
-A distribution of text books free to African groundwater professionals who are members of the Association was undertaken in 2012 and, following the establishment of an MoU with the African Groundwater Network, support was provided to a training course which they organised in Zambia.
+During the year the Fund has continued to promote the development of new National Chapters in a number of African countries, and is planning to provide small amounts of support to start-up meetings for new chapters at the appropriate times.
+No distribution of free text books free to African groundwater professionals who are members of the Association was budgeted for in 2013, following that undertaken in 2012.
+Following the establishment of an MoU with the African Groundwater Network, support to the value of £6,334 was provided in training materials and participant costs to two groundwater management training courses undertaken by the African Groundwater Network in Bamako (Mali) and Porto Novo (Benin).